if-web-dev/Openclassrooms-Project-08-TodoList/README.md

 ### Prerequisites

 - A machine with at least PHP 8.1.
-- Composer
+- Composer.
-- Symfony CLI
+- Symfony CLI.
 > **NOTE** : I used WAMP Server on local.

 ### Installation